 I am always working on my courses to make them better.
 Course content sometimes changes to reflect improvements in Python or to address suggestions for improvement made by students of prior courses.

 Unfortunately not.
 The classroom is located on the 2nd floor of a building constructed in 1915.
 At this time there are no elevators or ramps that can provide access.

 $2500 for a class!
 Are you crazy?

 Simply put, you get what you pay for.
-These are serious in-depth classes developed and taught by a well-known expert-level Python developer, teacher, and book author.
+These are serious in-depth classes developed and taught by a well-known expert-level Python developer, teacher, book author, and former university professor who taught courses in a computer science department.
 Do you go to a four-star restaurant and expect to get a great meal for $5?
 No. I stand by my classes and offer full refunds to anyone who's not completely satisfied (see below).

 Do you offer group discounts?